d3QUone/vksmmtool/README.md

 <code>screen python vkparser.py</code>

-5) Setup NGNIX-server and Gunicorn, using  <a href="https://realpython.com/blog/python/kickstarting-flask-on-ubuntu-setup-and-deployment/">this article</a>
+5) Setup NGNIX-server and Gunicorn, following  <a href="https://realpython.com/blog/python/kickstarting-flask-on-ubuntu-setup-and-deployment/">this article</a>

 and run it